Mindfulness-Oriented Recovery Enhancement (MORE)

 Providers have been trained in MORE across multiple cities in the U.S. and internationally:

 Research Evidence on MORE

-Over the past decade, MORE’s therapeutic outcomes and mechanisms have been studied in multiple Stage 1, Stage 2, and Stage 3 randomized clinical trials supported by $40+ million treatment development research program funded by the National Institutes of Health, the Department of Defense, and the Patient Centered Outcomes Research Institute.
+Over the past decade, MORE’s therapeutic outcomes and mechanisms have been studied in multiple Stage 1, Stage 2, and Stage 3 randomized clinical trials supported by a $50+ million treatment development research program funded by the National Institutes of Health, the Department of Defense, and the Patient Centered Outcomes Research Institute.